Cost to Replace Roof Tiles

 You may need your roof joists repaired or replaced.
 These are structural beams, generally wooden, that run horizontally and support the roof and connect opposing walls.
 It’s not unusual for the joists to weather and rot with time to the point that work will be needed to fix them or that they will need to be replaced entirely.

-To have an entire roof replaced can cost between £2,500 and £4,000 on average.
+To replace your entire roof costs £5,250 on average.
 The structural engineer or roofer who you hire will probably offer one of three different options with the use of specialist repair plates, the replacement of the full joist and truss, or repairing beams with the help of timber resin-based materials.

-The labour cost is included in the overall price.
-In the UK, a roofer tends to charge between £18 and £25 per day, although this will depend on where you live in the country.
+In the UK, a roofer tends to charge between £200 and £275 per day, although this will depend on where you live in the country.

 If you need about 5 to 10 roof tiles replaced, the setup of the scaffold and other equipment may take 2 to 3 hours, while the replacement work itself will also likely take 2 to 3 hours, or perhaps a bit more.
 To take down the materials/equipment and tidy up, a roofer may take another hour or so.